R771 (Bangladesh)

 The R771 or Rupsha-Fakirhat-Bagerhat Highway is a transportation artery in Bangladesh, which connects National Highway N7 (at Rupsha) with Regional Highway R770 (at Bagerhat).
-It is 31 km in length, and the road is a Regional Highway of the Roads and Highways Department of Bangladesh.
+It is 31 km in length, and the road is a Regional Highway of the Roads and Highways Department of Bangladesh.It starts at the Rupsha East Ferry Terminal and goes to Fakirhat and to Jathrapur and ends at Khan Jahan Ali Mazar Roundabout or R770.